hunyadi/md2conf/README.md

 ---
 ```

-When the folder is created or matched by title among the intended parent's direct children, *md2conf* writes its ID back as `folder_id`.
-A known folder can also be associated explicitly by supplying `folder_id`; in that case, `content_type` is optional. `page_id` and `folder_id` are mutually exclusive.
+When the folder is created or matched by title among the intended parent's direct children, *md2conf* writes its ID back as a `confluence-folder-id` HTML comment.
+A known folder can also be associated explicitly by supplying `folder_id` in front-matter; in that case, `content_type` is optional. `page_id` and `folder_id` are mutually exclusive.
 Folder descriptors require Confluence REST API v2.
 Without `--keep-hierarchy`, `content_type: folder` retains the existing flattened page behavior, while `folder_id` is rejected because a folder ID must never be used as a page ID.

 *md2conf* synchronizes the order of child pages in Confluence with the order of Markdown files in a directory (as per lexicographical sort).
 Pages are rearranged when there is a mismatch.
 We employ a conservative approach and invoke a minimum number of *insert before* and *insert after* operations to ensure that wiki pages follow the same order as Markdown files.
 The position of pages not being synchronized by *md2conf* is maintained w.r.t. their siblings as much as possible.